What is the purpose of submitting a poster?

 What are my responsibilities as a poster author?

 To facilitate dissemination, discussion, and access, posters will be available on the conference website during IEEE VIS.
 In addition, posters will be presented in person during the scheduled virtual poster session itself (more details will follow).
 Presenters will be able to describe the work and to answer questions.
 Each poster will be scheduled for one viewing session.
 If the poster has multiple authors, not all authors need to be there, however, the poster must be staffed by at least one person at all times during the respective poster session.

 What do I have to submit: the two-page summary, the poster, or both?

 You need to submit the two-page summary and any accompanying materials that help explain your work and that are indicative of what you will show at the poster session.
 The electronic poster itself only needs to be prepared for accepted submissions.
 Detailed description regarding submission of final content will be provided after acceptance to the conference.

 Can I get an extension to the deadline?

 The submission deadline is a hard deadline.
 We do not give extensions because we are on a tight schedule and because it would be unfair to other participants who meet the deadline.

 What makes for a good poster?

-The key content of the poster should be easy to interpret from two or three meters away.
-The poster may also have more dense text or graphics, suitable for viewers who come for a closer look, standing perhaps one meter away.
+The key content of the poster should convey a good overview of the presented topic.
+The poster may also have more dense text, graphics, or videos, suitable for viewers who are interested in the details of the work.
 Consider also that the material on the poster should be useful for you to illustrate important aspects of your work when discussing it individually with attendees during your session.
-This may involve text, but may focus predominantly on graphics - it is IEEE VIS after all!
+This may involve text, but may focus predominantly on (interactive) visualization - it is IEEE VIS after all!
 Don’t forget to include your name, affiliation, and contact information on the poster.
-At the poster session, you should have your business card or a leaflet ready to give to interested people.
+At the respective virtual poster session, you should have your contact details or a link to a virtual leaflet ready to give it to interested people.